How to apply for the digital nomad residence permit in Croatia: Guide for 2023

-Croatia is officially offering temporary residence to digital nomads effective January 1, 2021.
+Croatia offers temporary residence to digital nomads.
 You may know this by its colloquial name – the “digital nomad visa”.
-The introduction of this permit adds a brand new option for non-EU/EEA nationals to live in Croatia long-term.
+The introduction of this permit is a great option for non-EU/EEA nationals who wish to live in Croatia.

 If you are an EU/EEA citizen, this program is not available to you, so pop over to this post instead.

 The revised law that regulates the immigration of foreigners (and introduces this permit) became official when it was published in Narodne novine.
 Changes to the law are never official until they are published in Narodne novine.

 In this post, we cover: